 Step 3: In a smaller bowl, add your wet ingredients, including the soaked raisins, and mix well.

-🔑 Sandi says: You can also use a standing mixer if you prefer.
-Just add the wet ingredients and then slowly add your dry ingredients a little at a time until everything is mixed in.
+🔑 Sandi says: You can also use a standing mixer.
+Add the wet ingredients and then slowly add your dry ingredients a little at a time until everything is mixed in.

 Step 4: Pour the wet ingredients over the dry ingredients.